anu1712/dyslexia-hashcode/README.md

 # dyslexia-hashcode
-A codes of the features of our website
+Colection of all codes of the features of our website